remembrance1/javierngkh/content/home/about.md

 +++

 # Background
-Welcome!
-I'm Javier Ng, a data analyst adept at leading transformative data strategy and governance initiatives in organisations.
-I excel at identifying and building strategic partnerships, while leveraging insights to drive operational efficiency and business growth.
+Hi there!
+I’m Javier, a data strategy leader with a proven track record in driving organisational transformation through data governance and analytics.
+With a focus on building strategic partnerships and leveraging data-driven insights, I help businesses enhance operational efficiency and accelerate growth.

-I use this website to share about projects I am working on, and to write reflections about my learning journey.
+On this site, I share key projects, insights, and reflections from my ongoing journey in data analytics and leadership.